TannerPerrien/meethue.co/_products/philips-hue-go.md

   the mood via the control on the product itself or use the Philips Hue app on your smart device.
 purchaseUrl: http://amzn.to/1VZWWTJ
+sections:
+- name: What would I do with a portable lamp?
+  content: The Go is great for activities like yoga, camping, parties, and gaming.
+    The 3 hour battery life and built-in lighting presets allow you to put light in the exact space you want.
+- name: But I have to plug it in all the time?
+No thanks!
+  content: 'You''re wondering.
+I''m wondering.
+We''re all wondering.
+There is an answer:
+    charge the Go in a space where it can commonly be used.
+It will work great as a light in the place for most of the time.
+You can add IFTTT recipes to make the Go flash a color of light when your favorite team scores or when your loved one is heading home, along with many other creative ideas.
+Or put the Go next to your bedside and have it wake you with deep dimming so that you start your day off fresh and energized.'
 specs:
 - name: Form
   items: